matrix-org/matrix-spec-proposals/proposals/3818-copy-room-type-on-upgrade.md

-# MSCXXXX: Copy room type on upgrade.
+# MSC3818: Copy room type on upgrade

 There can never be enough templates in the world, and MSCs shouldn't be any different.
 The level of detail expected of proposals can be unclear - this is what this example proposal (which doubles